There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 Mosquito nets

+Mosquitos can be a real nuisance in Sardinia, and mosquito nets are a good solution to keep them out of your roome.
 These are usually applied directly to the windows.
-You may however want to ask the owner, just in case.
+You may however want to ask the owner, just in case you’d rather sleep with the windows open.

 Wi-Fi

-Oftentimes a good agriturismo is set in a gorgeous, yet isolated place and phone service may be scarce.
+Oftentimes a good agriturismo is set in a gorgeous, yet isolated place.
+You will likely have little to no phone service.
 Wi-Fi will usually be available in common areas, and depending on how strong it is you may also get int in your room.

 Now that you know what an agriturismo is all about, let’s find the best one for your stay in Sardinia.